johanngerberding/johanngerberding.github.io/content/posts/2024-04-23-Retrieval-Augmented-Text-Generation.md

 After you have generated the vector store you are good to go.
 First your query gets embedded into a vector, like we have described above, which is then used in a similarity search over your vector store to determine the most relevant documents.
 These documents get retrieved and concatenated to your query before its fed into the LLM.
 The LLM then produces based on the query and context an answer.
 This describes the very basic and naive workflow.
 In practice there are a lot of other things involved, like prompt engineering, a limited context window, limited input tokens of the embedding model, preprocessing of the query and documents, postprocessing of the answer etc. We will touch most of these things in more detail in the next sections.
 </p>

-- Open Source Platforms: LangChain, LLamaIndex, DSPy

-- old school algorithms like BM25 focus on term frequency and presence for document ranking and they don't use semantic information of the queries

-- this has changed quite a bit with deep learning
-- modern retrieval strategies leverage pretrained LMs like BERT (Devlin et al. 2019), which capture the semantic meaning of queries more effectively
-- improved search accuracy by considering synonyms and the structure of phrases
-- how: measure vector distances between entries in knowledge database (e.g. some vector database) and queries

 ### Pre-Retrieval

 The pre-retrieval phase is all about the data or the knowledge base.
 The goal is to ensure efficient and correct information retrieval.